solvexia/solvexia-api-docs/authentication-oauth2.0.md

 ### 2. Users are redirected back to your app web page with a code

-If the authorization was successful user is redirected back to your application page specified in `redirect_uri` with a temporary authorization code in a query string that you can exchange for the access token.
+If the authorization was successful, user is redirected back to your application page specified in `redirect_uri` with a temporary authorization code in a query string that you can exchange for the access token.

 ```apacheconfig